-Notwithstanding the growth and non-performing loans challenges, the Bank continues to maintain a strong capital position well above regulatory guidelines and adequate provisions for non-performing loans.
+Notwithstanding the growth and non-performing loans challenges, the Bank continues to maintain a strong capital position well above regulatory guidelines and adequate provisions for any potential negative impact from non-performing loans.
 We remain profitable, and there are no liquidity issues.
-Taking these factors into consideration, the Board of Directors declared quarterly dividends totaling \$0.55 per share throughout FY2022.
-The Board reviews payment of dividends on a quarterly basis and will continue to carefully monitor the economy, the mortgage portfolio, and overall performance to ensure prudent management of RBC FINCO's financial performance.
+Taking these factors into consideration, the Board of Directors declared quarterly dividends totaling \$1.50 per share throughout FY2023.
+The Board reviews the payment of dividends every quarter and will continue to carefully monitor the economy, the mortgage portfolio, and overall performance to ensure prudent management of RBC FINCO's financial performance.